Israel hits Gaza as Netanyahu vows to extract 'heavy price'

-JERUSALEM (AP) — The Israeli military struck targets in the Gaza Strip early Friday, pushing the region toward a wider conflagration after a day of rocket fire along the country's northern and southern borders following two days of unrest at Jerusalem's most sensitive holy site.
-Gaza militants quickly fired off a new barrage of rockets, setting off air raid sirens across southern Israel.
+JERUSALEM (AP) — The Israeli military struck targets in the Gaza Strip while Palestinian militants fired barrages of rockets rockets into southern Israel early Friday, with the region edging closer toward war following two days of unrest at Jerusalem’s most sensitive holy site and a rare rocket attack from neighboring Lebanon.

-The Israeli airstrikes set off at least four loud explosions in Gaza.
-The Israeli military said it struck a pair of tunnels and two weapons-manufacturing sites.

-The airstrikes came after militants in Lebanon fired a heavy barrage of rockets at Israel earlier in the day, forcing people across Israel's northern frontier into bomb shelters, wounding at least two people.
-In Gaza, militants also fired rockets toward Israel.

-Israeli military officials said the rocket fire on both fronts was carried out by Palestinian militants in connection to this week's violence at the Al-Aqsa Mosque in the heart of Jerusalem's Old City, where Israeli police stormed into the building with tear gas and stun grenades on two straight days.
-The violent scenes from the mosque have ratched up tensions across the region.
+The fighting comes during a delicate time — when Jews are celebrating the Passover holiday and Muslims are marking the Ramadan holy month.
+Similar tensions spilled over into an 11-day war between Israel and Gaza's Hamas rulers in 2021.

+The current round of violence began Wednesday after Israeli police twice raided the Al-Aqsa Mosque in Jerusalem's Old City.
+That led Thursday to rocket fire from Gaza and, in a significant escalation, an unusual barrage of nearly three dozen rockets from Lebanon into northern Israel.

-The airstrikes came as Israeli Prime Minister Benjamin Netanyahu was meeting with his Security Cabinet to discuss the rocket fire.
-Following the nearly three-hour meeting, Netanyahu's office put out a short statement saying a series of decisions had ben made.
+As Israeli Prime Minister Benjamin Netanyahu convened his Security Cabinet late Thursday, the military struck what it said were four sites in Gaza belonging to Hamas.

+Following the nearly three-hour meeting, Netanyahu’s office put out a short statement saying a series of decisions had been made.

-“Israel's response, tonight and beyond, will extract a heavy price from our enemies,” Netanyahu said.
+“Israel’s response, tonight and beyond, will extract a heavy price from our enemies,” Netanyahu said in the statement.
 It did not elaborate.

+But almost immediately, Palestinian militants in Gaza began firing rockets into southern Israel, setting off air raid sirens across the region.
+Loud explosions could be heard in Gaza from the Israeli strikes, as outgoing rockets whooshed into the skies toward Israel.

+The airstrikes came after militants in Lebanon fired some 34 rockets into Israel, forcing people across Israel’s northern frontier into bomb shelters and wounding at least two people.

+The Israeli military said the rocket fire on its northern and southern fronts was carried out by Palestinian militants in connection to this week’s violence at the Al-Aqsa Mosque, where Israeli police stormed into the building with tear gas and stun grenades to confront Palestinians barricaded inside on two straight days.
+The violent scenes from the mosque ratcheted up tensions across the region.

-There was no immediate Israeli action in Lebanon, where militants fired some 34 rockets across the border.
-The military said 25 were shot down by its Iron Dome aerial defense system.
-Five rockets struck Israeli territory and the rest of the strikes were being investigated.
-Israel said two people were wounded.
+There was no immediate Israeli action in Lebanon.
+The military said some 25 of the rockets were intercepted.
+But two people were wounded and property was damaged in several communities in northern Israel.

-The unusually large salvo of rockets raised fears of a wider conflagration, as Israel's bitter enemy, the Iran-backed militant group Hezbollah, holds sway over much of southern Lebanon.
-Over the past two days, tensions have skyrocketed at the sacred compound home to the Al-Aqsa mosque in Jerusalem and along Israel's tense border with Gaza.
+The rare attack from Lebanon raised fears of a wider conflagration as Israel’s bitter enemy, the Iran-backed militant group Hezbollah, holds sway over much of southern Lebanon.

 In a briefing with reporters, Lt.
 Col. Richard Hecht, an Israeli military spokesman, said the army drew a clear connection between the Lebanese rocket fire and the recent unrest in Jerusalem.

-Earlier on Thursday and late Wednesday night, Palestinian militants in the Gaza Strip fired several rockets toward Israel in protest over the Israeli police storming into the Al-Aqsa Mosque in the heart of Jerusalem’s Old City with tear gas and stun grenades.
-On Thursday, Hezbollah condemned Israel’s storming of Al-Aqsa.
-The shrine — the third-holiest site in Islam — stands on a hilltop revered by Jews as the Temple Mount, the holiest site in Judaism.
+The mosque — the third-holiest site in Islam — stands on a hilltop revered by Jews as the Temple Mount, the holiest site in Judaism.
+The competing claims to the site have repeatedly spilled over into violence over the years.

-No faction in Lebanon claimed responsibility for the salvo of rockets, which set off air raid sirens across the country’s north.
+Lebanon’s caretaker prime minister, Najib Mikati, condemned the firing of rockets from Lebanon, adding that Lebanese troops and U.N. peacekeepers were investigating and trying to find the perpetrators.
+Mikati said his government “categorically rejects any military escalation” and the use of Lebanese territories to stage acts that threaten stability.

-A spokesperson for Hezbollah did not respond to a request for comment.
-Both Israel and Hezbollah have avoided an all-out conflict since a 34-day war in 2006 ended with a draw.
+Hezbollah, which has condemned the Israeli police raids in Jerusalem, did not respond for a request for comment on the rocket fire.
+Both Israel and Hezbollah have avoided an all-out conflict since a 34-day war in 2006 ended in a draw.

+Netanyahu could be constrained by his own domestic problems.
+For the past three months, hundreds of thousands of Israelis have been demonstrating against his plans to overhaul the country’s judicial system, claiming it will lead the country toward authoritarianism.

+Key military units, including fighter pilots, have threatened to stop reporting for duty if the overhaul is passed, drawing a warning from Defense Minister Yoav Gallant that Israel’s national security could be harmed by the divisive plan.
+Netanyahu said he was firing Gallant, but then backtracked as he put the overhaul on hold for several weeks.
+Critics could also accuse him of trying to use the crisis to divert attention from his domestic woes.

-In Washington, Principal Deputy State Department spokesman Vedant Patel said, "Israel has legitimate security concerns and has every right to defend themselves. “
+In Washington, the principal deputy State Department spokesman, Vedant Patel, said, “Israel has legitimate security concerns and has every right to defend themselves.”

-But he also urged calm in Jerusalem.
-“We emphasize the importance of upholding the historic status quo at the holy sites in Jerusalem and any unilateral action that jeopardizes the status quo to us is unacceptable," he said.
+But he also urged calm in Jerusalem, saying that “any unilateral action that jeopardizes the status quo to us is unacceptable,” he said.

-In Israel, Thursday's rocket fire from Lebanon sent shrapnel flying that wounded at least two people, according to the Galilee Medical Center.
-Israeli police said a bomb squad removed a number of fragments from areas in the north.

-Videos on social media showed huge plumes of dark smoke billowing from Israel’s northern hills and streaks through the sky left by the Iron Dome defense system.
-Widely circulated photos showed shrapnel that punched a hole in a street in the northern Israeli town of Shlomi and at least one building with its windows blown out.
+In Jerusalem, the situation remained tense at Al-Aqsa.
+For the previous two nights, Palestinians barricaded themselves in the mosque with stones and firecrackers.

 Israel bars ritual slaughter on the site, but calls by Jewish extremists to revive the practice, including offers of cash rewards to anyone who even attempts to bring an animal into the compound, have amplified fears among Muslims that Israel is plotting to take over the site